AllPurposeName/top-ten/README.md

 ### Users and Request Signing

 To create a user, follow the API documentation above.
+Keep in mind Keys are only available in the response to the user POST response.
+Write it down or make another user.
 On subsequent calls add the query parameter `user_name=`

 Override this feature by using the header `Authorization=nah`